 Teen Traveler and I took a few days of her February school break to do some college campus tours in Boston.

-These college tours are free and well worth your time.
-But any college tours more than a few hours from home involve paying for hotels, meals, gas and parking, plus taking time off from work.
+These college campus tours are free and well worth your time.
+But any college tours that are more than a few hours from home involve paying for hotels, meals, gas and parking, plus taking time off from work.
 So you want to make the most of your time at each school and see as many schools as you reasonably can in the time you allow.

 You might also want to read my Post on

-Tops Things To Do in Boston With Teens (with hotel recommendations)
+Tops Things To Do in Boston With Teens

 15 Tips To Make College Campus Tours Manageable & Worthwhile: